When we highlighted Luke Arney last year, we knew he was special. We are so glad he has received this additional community-wide recognition!

 The young philanthropist chose to advocate for literacy because he understood the power of words.
 Luke’s life has been filled with stories that encouraged, motivated, and inspired him to seek a need and work toward betterment.

-He continues to work to promote the importance of literacy and getting books directly into the hands of children who need them the most.
+His passion for enriching children’s lives continues to drive his advocacy of literacy and getting books directly into the hands of children who need them the most.

 Luke’s Little Free Libraries from his Eagle Scout Project remain in use at our BookSpringEd program schools: Blackshear, Houston, and Metz Elementary.